ZKTNetwork/papers/Advancing Blockchain Transaction Privacy and Compliance: Insights into Innovative Engineering Practices/paper.md

 ## 7. Client-Side Acceleration Solution

-In our quest to enhance user experience and efficiency in the Vala system, we've focused on client-side computational optimization.
+In our quest to enhance user experience and efficiency in the ZKT Network system, we've focused on client-side computational optimization.
 This optimization is crucial for reducing the computational burden on user devices and accelerating transaction and verification processes.

 ### 7.1 WebAssembly Integration
 Our integration of WebAssembly (Wasm) allows for the execution of complex cryptographic proof generation processes directly in the user's browser.
 By compiling our Rust code into WebAssembly, we've significantly reduced dependency on centralized servers and improved system responsiveness and efficiency.